You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 - Step 3: Book Property Viewing

-- Step 4: Submit Booking & Documents
+- Step 4: Submit Booking and Documents

 - Step 5: Compare Bank Loan Offers